 Have you ever tried running and hated it because it "hurts too much" or it is just "too hard"

-But right now, while the gyms are closed, bootcamps are banned, but you are still allowed to exercise on your own outdoors - THIS IS YOUR TIME TO RUN.
+Right now, while many gyms are closed and bootcamps are limited, you are still allowed to exercise outdoors - THIS IS YOUR TIME TO RUN.

 STAGE 1 - HATING IT